 Samsung S Health Cycling App

-The Samsung S Health program also has a cycling app which I activated just before I biked to the gym.
+The Samsung S Health program also has a cycling app that I activated just before I biked to the gym.
 To use the app, you have to press the cycling icon in the S Health program.
 Unless you turn it on, the cycling app won't track your cycling distance.

 Interestingly the cycling app worked even when I was walking.
 In other words, it wasn't just tracking the time when I was on my bike.

 So, I wondered what is the difference between S Health tracking my steps and the cycling app?
 Sure the cycling app tells me my distance and even shows me a map of where I biked to, but because it also worked when I was walking, I just wondered how accurate it was?

 I did like how the S health had a music icon that can be easily accessed from the app.
 I played one song that came preinstalled with S Health, called “Over the Horizon,” which I enjoyed.
 I don't keep my music on my phone (I still use an iPod nano) but I'm sure you can listen to whatever you stored on the phone.

 The Fit Bit

 I like my fit bit and I have to admit It's a pretty durable device.
 My FitBit has not only survived my accidentally putting it in the washer and dryer it's also come out unscathed when it fell out of my pocket, outside of the gym – and stayed in the elements for 2 days!

 I was shocked nobody picked it up and equally surprised I was able to find it 2 days later!